Use Your Network (part 1): One of the 4 strategies to find a job

 • Connect with your contacts’ contacts to reach HR, HM, and LH in the USA.

-• Do your research on the company, and on your visa.
+• Do your research on the company and your visa.

-Don’t forget that in networking matters, the key is reciprocity.
+Remember that reciprocity is the key to networking success.
 The day your helpful contact needs a favor in return, do it!

-Once you have gone through your contacts and your second-level contacts, you can easily expand your field of action.
-And that’s what we’ll see in the second part of this lesson (coming soon).
+Once you have reviewed your contacts and your second-level contacts, you can easily expand your field of action.
+We’ll see this in the second part of this lesson (coming soon).

 Scroll to Top